 OTHER KEY PROJECTS

-In addition to OCE’s annual programs and initiatives, we work on other short-term campus engagement projects based on campus need.
+In addition to OCE’s annual programs and initiatives, we work on other short-term campus engagement projects based on campus needs.

 Here are some recent examples of our special projects work.

-The Office of the Vice President for Campus Life is piloting a new initiative, Community Care Day, on Friday, October 27, 2023.
+The Office of the Vice President for Campus Life tasked the Office of Campus Engagement to pilot a new initiative and we launched Community Care Day on October 27, 2023.
 The idea of Community Care Day came directly from students, and encourages the entire campus to focus on rejuvenation, mindfulness, and community-building through participating in wide range of drop-in fun and calming offerings (see the full schedule by clicking the icon below).

-OCE Executive Director Judy Jarvis is the project manager for the Community Care Day pilot, working closely with an undergraduate student, graduate student, faculty, and staff working group.
+OCE Executive Director Judy Jarvis is the project manager for the Community Care Day pilot and worked closely with an undergraduate student, a graduate student, faculty, and staff working group.

 First Families Weekend